wakefulblock262/erebos/README.md

 > - Any other websites offering downloads or claiming to be us are not controlled by us.
 > - We strongly recommend **not** downloading from any unofficial sources.

-Erebos is a Fishstrap/Bloxstrap fork aiming to improve performance and functionality for the 'exploiting' community.
+Erebos is a Fishstrap/Bloxstrap fork aiming to improve performance and functionality.

 Found any bugs?
 [Submit an issue](https://github.com/wakefulblock262/erebos/issues/new/choose).